ikmb/outbreak-monitoring/README.md

 * S. aureus
 * S. pneumoniae
 * K. pneumoniae
+* E. aerogenes
 * E. faecalis
+* E. faecium
 * A. baumannii
 * P. aeruginosa

 Should your data contain any other species, the respective reads will be put in the folder "noMatch" fur manual follow up.
-Should the reads belong to a species not yet supported, consider adding a bloom filter.
+Should the reads belong to a species not yet supported, consider adding a new bloom filter.